mit-pdos/sigmaos/aws/README.txt

 To download the sigmaos software on an instance the first time it is being set up:
 $ ./setup-instance.sh --vpc vpc-061a1808693a1626a --vm ec2-52-90-134-108.compute-1.amazonaws.com

-To build the sigmaos software and upload the build for all instances to pull:
-$ ./build-sigma.sh --vpc vpc-061a1808693a1626a --realm fkaashoek

-To install the latest version of the sigmaos kernel on all instances:
-$ ./install-sigma.sh --vpc vpc-061a1808693a1626a --realm fkaashoek

 ./rmvpc.py removes either an instance or the whole VPC
 $ ./rmvpc.py --vm i-04f877d38a65f1d05 vpc-061a1808693a1626a

 # Running sigmaos

-To boot sigmaos on the VPC:
+To boot update and start containers on the VPC:

-$ ./start-sigmaos.sh --vpc vpc-061a1808693a1626a --realm fkaashoek
+$ ./start-sigmaos.sh --vpc vpc-061a1808693a1626a

-will update the sigmaos software on each EC2 instances and restart sigmaos daemons.
+# XXXX update
 When doing this often:
  ./stop-sigmaos.sh --vpc $SIGMA_VPC --parallel && ./build-sigma.sh --vpc $SIGMA_VPC --realm $R --version $V && ./install-sigma.sh --vpc $SIGMA_VPC --realm $R --parallel && ./start-sigmaos.sh --vpc $SIGMA_VPC --realm $R